axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

 <p>Businesses fit <em>every one</em> of theses observations,</p>

 <h1>Businesses Are Dictatorships</h1>
  <p>Businesses fit surprisingly well in Havel&rsquo;s framework.
 This means that <em>democracies are based on dictatorships</em> called businesses.
-We have an intuitive feeling that "my government is not a business" and we go back and forth on it and struggle to keep a balance.
-The RADICAL model would convert the dictatorships called busisseness into companies that operate more like democracies.
-People who learn to own a company as co-owners would know how to co-own their governamce.</p>
+Intuitive we know that &ldquo;government is not a business&rdquo;, but we go back and forth on it and we struggle to keep a balance.
+The RADICAL model would aims at converting <em>dictatorships called busisseness</em> into <em>companies that operate more like democracies</em>.
+A big side-effect of doing this is that as people will be intimately engaged in their governance.
+As they learn to be co-owners of a company, the learn to co-own their governamce as well.</p>
  <table>
   <tr>
    <th><p>Huge<br>Power<br>Block</p></th>